jipandres/heatController_Raspbian/developmentEnvironment/TestEnvironment.md

 # Test Environment

 ## Hardware
-It is composed of a Raspberry Pi 1 Model B connected to a proto board with a 26 specific ribbon.
+It is composed of a Raspberry Pi 1 Model B connected to a breadboard with a 26 specific ribbon.

 A single relay
 Leds